Expert remortgage advice from a family-run Chorley broker. Helping homeowners across Lancashire, Greater Manchester and nationwide.

 Once your new mortgage is in place, we don't disappear.
 We'll monitor your deal and contact you proactively before your penalty period ends — so when the time comes to remortgage again, you're already ahead of it.

 We recommend starting around six months before your current deal ends.
-Most mortgage offers are valid for three to six months, so you can lock in a rate now that's ready to begin the moment your existing deal expires — meaning no gap and no expensive SVR payments.
+Most mortgage offers are valid for three to six months, so you can lock in a rate now that is ready to begin the moment your existing deal expires — meaning no gap and no expensive SVR payments.
+Our remortgage checklist covers exactly what to prepare and when.

 Yes, but you may face an early repayment charge (ERC) for leaving before your fixed term ends.
 ERCs are typically a percentage of the outstanding loan and can be significant.
 We'll calculate whether switching early still makes financial sense once the ERC is factored in — sometimes it does, particularly if rates have changed materially.